 The most famous connections are William Wordsworth and Beatrix Potter, and both writers’ homes can be visited.
 Hill Top is the 17th-century cottage that was Potter’s old home and inspired much of her work, while Wordsworth was schooled in Hawkshead and lived for a time in Grasmere, a few miles to the north.
 His home, Dove Cottage, was where he wrote some of the greatest poetry, a huge amount of which covers the local nature and its beauty.
 You can also see his grave in St Oswald’s Churchyard.

-L’Enclume is one of the best restaurants in the country, and there is a fantastic variety of eating establishments, from quaint country pubs to high-end gastronomy.
-This part of the country has quite the dining scene, as well as L’Enclume, Holbeck Ghyll, Sharrow Bay and The Samling all offer Michelin starred fare, but you will need to book ahead.
+L’Enclume is one of the best restaurants in the country, and there is a fantastic variety of eating establishments, from quaint country pubs to high-end gastronomy in the Lake District.
+This part of the country has quite the dining scene: as well as L’Enclume, Holbeck Ghyll, Sharrow Bay and the Samling all offer Michelin-star fare, but you will need to book ahead.